 “As the leading provider of digital math for schools in Denmark, we take great pride in living up to our data ethical responsibility.
 Continuous focus is on the protection of personal data in our digital math universe.
 Everyone must be able to feel safe sharing their personal data with us, whether you are a teacher, pupil or parent.”

-How to write the Danish company Edulab, whose mission is to make the world’s children better at maths, on their website.
-And when you meet them in their humble premises obliquely opposite Vanløse Station, where they are dull together because of a growing plant, there is no doubt that the desire to treat children’s data ethically responsible is more than heartfelt.
+This is what the Danish company Edulab, whose mission is to make the world’s children better at Math, write on their website.
+And when you meet them in their humble premises opposite Vanløse Station, where they sit closely together because Edulab is a growing company, there is no doubt that the desire to treat children’s data ethically responsible is more than heartfelt.

-“We are doing education.
-It is also about formation.
+“We create teaching.
+It is also about educating.
 And it’s about behaving properly.
-We would like to take care of data and behave properly, and this could also be an advantage for our business, “says founder and director Kasper Holst Hansen.
+We would like to take care of data and behave properly, and this could also be an advantage for our business,“ says founder and director Kasper Holst Hansen.

-80,000 Danish children log into the portal mathematicsfessor.dk daily to do exercises and homework in mathematics.
+80,000 Danish children log into the portal Matematikfessor.dk daily to do exercises and homework in mathematics.
 Teachers and parents can follow the children’s development in mathematical competencies.
-Also in Norway and Sweden and very soon Holland becomes friends with Fessor.

-“I was called by a female mathematician who criticized it.
+“A female math researcher called me and criticized the competition.
 She said it was hard enough to be a woman in math.
-So we removed it.
-It seemed to us that we have a man-made responsibility and how much we can influence, “says Kasper Holst Hansen.
+So, we removed it.
+We realized how big a responsibility we have and how much we can influence, “says Kasper Holst Hansen.

 According to Edulab’s IT Manager Lotte Ludvigsen, the company does not need data such as eye color, height, language or gender.
-They look at the behavior and progression of the competencies.
+Edulab look at the behavior and progression of the competencies.
 In general, they are working to get as little data as possible – data minimization, which is one of the principles of the EU Data Regulation.
-They do not use the CPR numbers they receive with the STIL package.
-And they are working to get the data out of the package that they do not need, but for historical reasons, such as gender.
-They do not have third parties cookies on their portal, which the children use, nor the SoMe plugins that so many other websites commit.
-It is to prevent sharing of children’s data with third parties.
+They do not use the CPR numbers they receive from STIL.
+The data they get from STIL, also includes data of historical reasons, such as gender, and Edulab tries to exclude the data not needed from the data delivered by STIL.
+They do not have third party cookies on their portal, which the children use, nor the SoMe plugins that so many other websites commit to.
+This they do to prevent sharing children’s data with a third party.
 Edulab also does not sell third party data and has clear data processing agreements with its subcontractors.
 Google Analytics is only used on their regular websites for marketing purposes.

-“Commercial and ethical are sometimes opposed to each other,” says Lotte Ludvigsen.
-“We had an ethical discussion about it and will now test Facebook’s retrieval targeted teachers.
-We set the age limit to 21, so we are sure that we do not hit children and adolescents on Facebook.
-So we’ll test it and see if it can give anything. ”
+“Commercial issues and ethical topics sometimes work as opposites,” says Lotte Ludvigsen.
+“We had an ethical discussion about it and will now test Facebook’s retargeting focused on teachers.
+We set the age limit to 21, so we are sure not to target children and young learners on Facebook.
+So this we are testing and will see which results appear.”

 According to Lotte Ludvigsen, Edulab is still unable to live up to GDPR.
 For example, to describe all their processes and controls.

-That with the data ethics is already a competitive advantage for Edulab in their export markets.
-In Sweden, it’s just something your collaborator takes for granted.
+Working with data ethics is already a competitive advantage for Edulab in their export markets.
+In Sweden, it’s just something your partner takes for granted.
 And when Edulab recently signed an agreement in Holland, there was no doubt that their data ethical guidelines were of great importance.

-“It’s just good to behave properly,” says Kasper Holst Hansen.
+“It’s just positive to behave properly,” says Kasper Holst Hansen.

 Edulab’s data ethical guidelines